google/cdc-file-transfer/README.md

 # CDC File Transfer

-Born from the ashes of Stadia, this repository contains tools for synching and streaming files from Windows to Linux.
+Born from the ashes of Stadia, this repository contains tools for syncing and streaming files from Windows to Linux.
 They are based on Content Defined Chunking (CDC), in particular [FastCDC](https://www.usenix.org/conference/atc16/technical-sessions/presentation/xia),